Most teams use the Meta Ad Library the wrong way.

 From Patterns to Hypotheses

-Once you've extracted a dataset across multiple competitors, identify the 2–3 most consistent patterns.
-Each pattern becomes a hypothesis:
+After extracting datasets across multiple competitors, identify 2–3 consistent patterns.
+Each becomes a hypothesis:

-Pattern observed: 4 out of 5 competitors are running problem/solution hooks focused on time waste ("How much time are you losing to manual X?")
+Pattern observed: 4 out of 5 competitors run problem/solution hooks focused on time waste.

-Hypothesis: Our audience is highly motivated by time recovery.
-Problem/solution hooks centered on time will outperform benefit-first hooks.
+Hypothesis: Our audience is motivated by time recovery.
+Problem/solution hooks centered on time outperform benefit-first hooks.

-Pattern observed: Every competitor running 60+ day campaigns is using named testimonials with job titles and company names — not anonymous reviews.
+Pattern observed: Every competitor running 60+ day campaigns uses named testimonials with job titles and company names.

-Hypothesis: Specific, credentialed social proof converts better than generic reviews in our category.
+Hypothesis: Specific, credentialed social proof converts better than generic reviews.

-Test: Ads with named testimonials ("Sarah K., Head of Growth at [company]") vs. generic social proof ("Our customers love the results").
+Test: Ads with named testimonials vs. generic social proof.

-The hypotheses you can generate from 90 minutes of structured Ad Library research will keep your testing calendar full for weeks.
+90 minutes of structured Ad Library research generates hypotheses to keep your testing calendar full for weeks.
+Creative quality accounts for up to 56% of a campaign's ROAS variation (Nielsen and Meta research).

 Deploying at Scale

-Hypothesis generation only has value if you can actually test at volume.
-This is where most teams hit the ceiling.
+Hypothesis generation only has value if you can test at volume.

 Manual ad creation in Ads Manager takes 15–30 minutes per variation.
-A 12-variation test (reasonable for validating one hypothesis across formats and angles) would take a full day to set up manually.
-By the time you've finished, the window you identified in competitor research may have closed.
+A 12-variation test would take a full day.
+By then, the window identified in competitor research may have closed.

 - Extract variables and patterns from the Ad Library (60–90 minutes)